Walking & Cycling | A Visitor's & Local's Guide

 By far the best way to enjoy Milford on Sea

 Walking or cycling definately the best way to enjoy all that Milford and the surrounding area has to offer, and best of all it's FREE!
 Leave the car in one of the many car parks dotted conveniently in and around the village and cliff-tops and take to your feet or bike for some fresh air and spectacular scenery.
 For such a small place, the options for walking are huge!
 There are miles of beautiful cliff-top walks from Milford - to the west it's possible to walk as far as Bournemouth, to the east you can eventually get to Lymington via Keyhaven.
 As a local, I can highly recommended a couple of walks to try.
 If you also want to explore further afield this is a great map of the New Forest area.
+You can also download this handy village map with walking routes.

 Along Hurst Spit to Hurst Castle